RishiGitH/Sphinx-Usage/README.md

 ```
 sphinx-quickstart
 ```
-set autodoc to true
+set autodoc to true,
-automatically insert doc strings to true set todo to true makefile to true view code to true
+automatically insert doc strings to true, set todo to true, makefile to true, view code to true,
-4)Add these lines to conf.py
+4)Add these lines to conf.py,
 ```
 import sys
 import os